A Short History of Piano Methods

 To the consumer, finding a piano method must be like shopping for a golf swing, or six pack abs: there are a million different methods out there.
 First let’s distinguish the historic methods from the current spate of internet derived products.
 Further, let’s distinguish between historic methods that are “legitimate” and those that are, shall we say, “new school.”

-Most legitimate, historic piano teaching methods are derived in some way from the work of Carl Czerny (1791-1857) a pupil of Beethoven.
+Most legitimate, historic piano teaching methods are derived from the work of Carl Czerny (1791-1857) a pupil of Beethoven.
 He was the first to number the fingers and create exercises based on that numbering, as well as create an entire library of teaching pieces.

 In the mid to late 1800s, the great teachers Leschetitsky and Liszt both had schools of thought to deal with the emerging romantic pieces that presented entirely new demands to the pianist and teacher.